paragonie/certainty/README.md

 Omitting this file means either disabling certificate validation entirely (which enables trivial man-in-the-middle exploits), connection failures, or hoping that your library falls back safely to the operating system's bundle.

-In short, the possible outcomes are (from best to worst) are as follows:
+In short, the possible outcomes (from best to worst) are as follows:

 1. Specify a cacert file, and you get to enjoy TLS as it was intended.
 (Secure.)
 2. Omit a cacert file, and the OS maybe bails you out.
 (Uncertain.)